rayngun/onnxruntime/docs/python/ReadMeOV.rst

 Please install OpenVINO™ PyPi Package separately for Windows.
 For installation instructions on Windows please refer to  `OpenVINO™ Execution Provider for ONNX Runtime for Windows <https://github.com/intel/onnxruntime/releases/>`_.

 **OpenVINO™ Execution Provider for ONNX Runtime** Linux Wheels comes with pre-built libraries of OpenVINO™ version 2024.1.0 eliminating the need to install OpenVINO™ separately.
-The OpenVINO™ libraries are prebuilt with CXX11_ABI flag set to 0.

 For more details on build and installation please refer to `Build <https://onnxruntime.ai/docs/build/eps.html#openvino>`_.